Let's end this nonsense, please.

 It's simple - the offside rule has never been sense tested to the minutiae with which it is being vigorously applied.

 So Mark Clattenburg in the Daily Mail, with his 'it's offside to the best of the technology we have at the moment is just stupid.
-‘When a ball is played’ was a doctrine which necessitated human interpretation, and while it should be welcomed that technology should help hapless linesmen in their difficult task, it means that the rule now needs to be rewritten.
-To the naked eye, pre-VAR, Raheem Sterling and Son are, objectively, in line and objectively, onside.
+‘When a ball is played’ was a doctrine which necessitated human Interpretation, and while it should be welcomed that technology should help hapless linesmen in their difficult task, it means that the rule now needs to be rewritten.
+To the naked eye, pre-VAR, Jordan Ayew and all the others are, objectively, in line and objectively, onside.
 Rulemakers weren’t considering such fine margins when this was drawn up.

 VAR was always meant to correct ‘clear and obvious errors’.
 If it’s taking officials nearly three minutes to decipher the ‘correct’ decision it is, by definition, neither clear nor obvious.
 But now the precedent has been set it is difficult to see a way they can roll it back.
 Even if the implementation of VAR on offside calls is relaxed, amateur spotters will be relentless in flagging every incident they see which is still technically ‘offside’.

-No-one in the city of Leicester, even on a replay on the big screen, would have considered Son to be offside had VAR not intervened.
+No-one in the city of Manchester, even on a replay on the big screen, would have considered Ayew to be offside had VAR not Intervened.
 Because it’s not.
-And now in the case of Tottenham such nonsense calls could decide the future of players and managers in the weeks to come.
-A Spurs win has become a Spurs defeat through nothing Mauricio Pochettino did wrong, but rather a gross misapplication of a rule whose inherent design just wasn’t meant for this.
+And in some cases such nonsense calls could decide the future of players and managers in the weeks to come.

-The handball rule too may well be wrong-headed and lacking in any real understanding of how football works, but players are already beginning to adapt their technique to avoid the extremity of the punishment.
+The handball rule too is also totally wrong-headed and lacking in any real understanding of how football works, however there's at least a degree of consistency to the chaos.

 Hint - it wasn’t great.